MAN-01 Ketryx Lifecycle Management

 • Cyber risk management file

-Ketryx includes risks and risk controls from project B in Project A by principle of tracing, i.e. identifying relevant items to include by following a chain of risk control and 'introduces risk' relations that originate in Project A. Furthermore, any Test Cases (and resulting Test Executions) that test an item in this relations chain will be included in Project A.
+Ketryx includes risks and risk controls from project B in project A by principle of tracing, i.e. identifying relevant items to include by following a chain of risk control and 'introduces risk' relations that originate in project A (as defined by its configured referenceable space of items).
+Furthermore, any referenceable Test Cases (and resulting Test Executions) that test an item in this relations chain will be included in project A.

 5.7.3.
 Version-specific Settings